 There are many reasons why the employee onboarding process is a must for every company, but let’s focus on things IT recruiter agencies should do in order to build a strategy for the process.
 Let’s find out how you can make a remarkable first impression and convince new hire to stick to your brand.

-Starting before the first day
+Onboarding process begins before the first day

 Yes, the first day of the work is very important, but it’s also important to prepare a new employee before that.
 They may know how to get into the building, but there is a number of other relevant information that recruiters can give them before they start.
 Let’s see what.